EU AI Act, without the noise.

 Banned AI practices are already illegal

-Things like social scoring, emotion detection in schools or workplaces (unless safety-related), and certain forms of biometric identification are now prohibited.
+Things like social scoring, emotion detection in schools or workplaces (unless safety-related), and certain forms of biometric identification are prohibited.
+The Omnibus agreement adds two more bans: AI that generates non-consensual intimate imagery or child sexual abuse material.

 August 2, 2025